ro0gr/ember-cli-page-object/guides/quickstart.md

   });
 ```

-Now we have a nice testing API for a `quickstart-calculator` component which is re-usable across tests.
-With such API
+As you can see we don't rely on any CSS selectors directly in our tests.
+It makes testsuites more maintainable because there is a single source of truth for application test selectors and DOM interactions complexity.

+While component definition is supposed to be used for a single component on a page, it's typical to have a series of components rendered in a loop.

-Great!
-Now, let's say we've just got a `numpad` for our calculator:
+Let's say we've implemented a `numpad` block for our calculator:

 ```html
 <form class="quickstart-calculator">